DuroCodes/cliq/README.md

 cargo build --release
 ```

 Then you'll find the binary in `./target/release/cliq`.
-If you want to run it without the termial (for macOS), you can make an app bundle a
+If you want to run it without the termial (for macOS), you can make an app bundle, you can use platypus or something similar, but you can do that manually.